Æ

 To learn more about including the WDMH Foundation in your Will – and the benefits of doing so, please read our Gifts By Will Fact Sheet and bring it to your lawyer and/or financial advisor.
 We are always here to help too!
 Please reach out to Erin Kapcala, Manager of Major and Planned Giving for the WDMH Foundation at 613-774-2422 ext.
 6769.

-If you have already identified a gift to the WDMH Foundation in your Will, please email Erin Kapcala or phone her at 613-774-2422 ext.
+Please email Erin Kapcala or phone her at 613-774-2422 ext.
 6769 to let us know of your thoughtful gift.
-Sharing your intentions will allow us to thank and recognize you now (publicly or privately, as you prefer), and maybe even inspire others to echo your philanthropy.
+Sharing your intentions will allow us to thank and recognize you now (publicly or privately, as you prefer), and maybe even inspire others!

 Disclaimer: The above information is not intended as legal or financial planning advice.
 When considering any estate gift, or planned gift you should always consult your legal advisor, financial planner, your family, and the WDMH Foundation, if possible.